ucldc/appstrap/cronic/README.md

 ```

 ### `~/appstrap/cronic/spinner` command
 Prints a spinning pattern on the screen to keep a terminal connection from timing out.
+Based on a question in this [bash FAQ](http://mywiki.wooledge.org/BashFAQ/034)

 ### `~/appstrap/cronic/log` directory
 STDOUT and STDERR from commands run with `atnow`/`cronic`